Robust Adaptation of Foundation Models with Black-Box Visual Prompting: Methodology

 \section{Methodology}

-\textbf{Background.} We first present an outline of \textit{adversarial reprogramming} and \textit{visual prompting}, that originated from distinct motivations but closely related topics.
-Elasyed et al. \cite{elsayed2018adversarial} presented \textit{adversarial reprogramming} (AR) inspired by adversarial attack \cite{goodfellow2014explaining, 7467366, xu2020adversarial}.
-The goal of AR is repurposing the pre-trained model to perform a new adversarial task.
-Let $x \in \mathbb{R}^{k \times k \times 3}$ be a resized image of the target adversarial task, and $\Tilde{x} \in \mathbb{R}^{n \times n \times 3}$ is a zero-padded tensor that embeds $x$ in the center, where $k<n$.
-Given the target class of adversarial task $y_{adv} \in \{1, ..., C_{tar}\}$, the AR is formulated as:

-Here, $P(y|x)$ is a softmax output of PTM given $x$ and the adversarial image is constructed as $\Tilde{x}_{adv}=\Tilde{x}+\text{tanh}(W \odot M)$, and $W \in \mathbb{R}^{n \times n \times 3}$ is the adversarial program that is optimized, where $n$ is the image width of a pre-train dataset, $M$ is an optional mask for better visualization of the embedded target image, and $\odot$ denotes the element-wise multiplication.
-Given a pre-defined hard-coded mapping $m(\cdot)$ that maps labels from an adversarial task to labels of a pre-train dataset, AR reprograms the model by learning perturbation without changing model architecture or weights.
-The sensitivity of neural networks to such perturbations has inspired many works that use the AR approach from transfer learning perspectives \cite{tsai2020transfer, neekhara2022cross, chen2022model, melnyk2022reprogramming} i.e., \textit{model reprogramming}.

-Meanwhile, motivated by the remarkable success of the \textit{prompting} paradigm in NLP, Bahng et al. \cite{bahng2022visual} are the first to explore the pixel space \textit{visual prompting} (VP) approach for pre-trained vision models.
-By learning individual RGB pixels as an input space prompt that is attached to the input images, VP adapts the frozen PTM to targeted downstream tasks without any modification on the model architecture and weights.
-Given the input $x$ and corresponding label $y$, the learning objective of VP is, $\argmin_{\phi} -\log P(y|x+ \phi)$, where $\phi$ is a learnable visual prompt and $P(y|x)$ is an output prop of PTM given $x$.
+\textbf{Background.} Motivated by the remarkable success of the \textit{prompting} paradigm in NLP, Bahng et al. \cite{bahng2022visual} explored a pixel space \textit{visual prompting} (VP) approach for pre-trained vision models.
+By learning individual RGB pixels as an input space prompt, VP adapts a frozen PTM to targeted downstream tasks without any modification on the model architecture and/or weights.
+Given the input $x$ and corresponding label $y$, the learning objective of VP is defined as below,

+where $\phi$ is a learnable visual prompt and $P(y|x)$ is an output propability of PTM given $x$.
 During inference, VP employs the shared input-independent prompt for all images.
 It is noted that $\phi$ is attached to the fixed location, e.g., the outer part of an image like a frame by default.
 Though AR and VP use different terms and stem from distinct motivations, they share the fundamental concept: \textbf{adapt a PTM to perform new tasks without modifying the model architecture or its weights}.
 The goal of this work aligns with AR and VP, but we extend and improve them for broader applications.